 Brock Commons Tallwood House

-Brock Commons residence is currently the tallest wood building in the world and home to 404 students.
+Brock Commons residence is currently the second tallest wood building in the world and home to 404 students.
 Consisting of a mass-timber structure upon a concrete base, the residence stands at a height of 53 meters and demonstrates BC’s innovation in wood products and, further, UBC’s reputation as a hub of sustainable and innovative design.
-The tour will highlight the use of mass timber products, explain the design process and explore the significance of the project to both campus and building design around the world.
+As this building is a student residence, it is not possible to tour inside the building – a presentation of the sustainability features of Tallwood can be requested instead.
+The presentation will highlight the use of mass timber products, explain the design process and explore the significance of the project to both campus and building design around the world.

 C.K.
 Choi + CIRS (1.5 hours)

 The C.K.
 Choi Building for the Institute of Asian Research set new green building benchmarks worldwide when it opened in 1996.
 As UBC’s first green building, it uses about 23 per cent less energy than a standard building.
 Fifty per cent of its building materials came from former buildings and streets.
 The C.K.
 Choi Building also features composting toilets, which do not require water for flushing.
 Rainwater from the building roof is collected and used for irrigating the landscape.

 At UBC, the entire campus works as a sort of giant laboratory.
 For Campus as a Living Lab projects, building operations are integrated with on campus research to bring together students, staff and faculty to test and apply innovative ideas at UBC.
 On this tour you will experience the Centre for Interactive Research on Sustainability, the Bioenergy Research and Demonstration Centre, and the Campus Energy Centre.
 You will gain insight into how these buildings used past research and are currently developing new research to improve sustainability on campus and beyond.

 Centre for Interactive Research on Sustainability (CIRS) (1 hour)